microsoft/Windows-IoT-Samples/CustomDeviceAccessor/README.md

     Reg add "HKLM\SYSTEM\ControlSet001\Enum\ACPI\PNP0501\1\Device Parameters" /v PortName /t REG_SZ /d COM1 Devcon restart acpi\pnp0501

 If you now run `mincomm -list`, you should see ACPI\PNP0501\1 in the list of COM ports.
-Mincomm is available at [here](https://github.com/ms-iot/samples/tree/develop/MinComm).
+Mincomm is available at ms-iot samples.

 ## Enabling access to desktop APIs in a C++/CX UWP Application